rlpratyoosh/hack-pack/README.md

 - 🎭 **React 19** with latest features
 - 📊 **React Icons** library with popular icon sets
 - 🎞️ **Framer Motion** for smooth animations and micro-interactions
+- 📝 **React Hook Form** with Zod resolvers for powerful form handling

 ---